AI-Powered Database Migrations with Bani's MCP Server

 You might say: “Exclude the audit_logs table and rename the users table to app_users in the target.”

-The agent modifies the BDL configuration accordingly and calls validate_bdl to make sure the changes are valid.
+The agent modifies the BDL accordingly and calls bani_validate_bdl to confirm the changes are valid.

-When you are satisfied, you say: “Run the migration.”
+When you are satisfied, you say: “Save and run the migration.”

-The agent calls run_migration and then periodically calls get_status to report progress.
-You see real-time updates on which tables are being migrated, how many rows have been processed, and the estimated time remaining.
+The agent calls bani_save_project to save the BDL to disk, then bani_run to execute it.
+If the client supports progress notifications, you see real-time updates on which tables are being migrated, how many rows have been processed, and the estimated time remaining.

 Security model

-Environment variable references only.
-Database credentials are passed as environment variables in the Claude Desktop configuration, not in conversation.
-The AI agent never sees plaintext passwords.
+Saved connections, not passwords in config.
+Database credentials live in Bani’s local connections registry, not in the Claude Desktop config file and not in conversation.
+The AI agent references connections by name and never sees plaintext passwords.

 Local execution.
 The MCP server runs on your local machine.
 No data leaves your network.
 The AI agent sends tool invocations to the local MCP server, which connects directly to your databases.

 Preview before execute.
-The preview_migration tool lets you see exactly what will happen before any data is modified.
-The agent can explain the preview and answer questions before you approve execution.
+The bani_preview tool lets you inspect sample data before committing to a full migration.
+The agent can explain what it sees and answer questions before you approve execution.

 Read-only inspection.
-The inspect_source and inspect_target tools are read-only operations.
-They read schema metadata only — they do not read or modify data.
+The bani_schema_inspect tool is a read-only operation.
+It reads schema metadata only — it does not read or modify data.

 Beyond Claude Desktop